blankenberg/anvio.org/help/8/programs/anvi-display-contigs-stats/index.md

                            CONTIGS&#45;XX.db
 </div>

-If you are comparing multiple, each contigs databse will become an individual column in all outputs.
+If you are comparing multiple, each contigs database will become an individual column in all outputs.

 ### Interactive output